Unit: 2nd Battalion

 Grave / Panel Ref.: Panel 23.

 Reuben Fallier Woods Marriott was born 23 July 1912 at Knipton Houses, Lincolnshire, the home of his widowed grandmother, Martha (née Woods) Marriott.
-He was the son of Henry (Scaffolder) and Jane (née Marriott) Marriott.
+He was the son of Henry (Scaffolder) (see below) and Jane (née Marriott) Marriott.
 He had two older brothers, George and Bertie (see below), and a younger brother, Arthur.

-In the March quarter 1938 Reuben married Rhoda Parker, probably in the Village, at All Saint’s Church.
-The initially lived at the home of Rhoda’s parents at 60 Newfield Road, Ruskington.
+They initially lived at the home of Rhoda’s parents at 60 Newfield Road, Ruskington.
 They had one son, Michael, born 26 January 1940.
 Rhoda later re-married, Illa Julian Dyda.

 When she died on 15 July 1991 at 8 Greenfield Road, Sleaford, Rhoda’s cremated remains were buried, on 19 August, with her father, George Berry Parker, in Sleaford Cemetery, Plot Number WBNP079.
 Reuben was commemorated on their Grave.